Down at the end of

 Lincoln Jackson in Jackson's store.

-Lincoln and Lucy Jackson in Jackson's
+Lincoln and Lucy Jackson in Jackson's store.

-Originally Bill Martin's store at the
+Originally Bill Martin's store at the corner

 of Tuscohoma Street and North Main